All Segal objects are generalised monads in spans: Some examples: flavours of generalised multicategories

 Thus for any $(\infty,1)$-category $\cat{C}$ admitting finite fibre products, $\internalcat{Span}_{{\op{\bbDelta}}^{\natural}}(\cat{C})$ is the double $(\infty,1)$-category of spans in $\cat{C}$ constructed in~\cite{barwick13:_q} and~\cite{haugseng18:_iterat} (and denoted $\cat{SPAN}_{1}^{+}(\cat{C})$ there).

-Now, we also note that weak Segal ${\op{\bbDelta}}^{\natural}$-fibrations are virtual double $\infty$-categories (also referred to as generalised non-symmetric $\infty$-operads in~\cite{gepner15:_enric}) so that morphisms of weak Segal ${\op{\bbDelta}}^{\natural}$-fibrations correspond to ``lax double functors'', and in particular ${\op{\bbDelta}}^{\natural}$-monads recover the usual notion of monad in a virtual double $(\infty,1)$-category.
-In conclusion, \cref{thm:monads-spans-segal-objs} applied to the pattern ${\op{\bbDelta}}^{\natural}$ recovers the main theorem of~\cite{haugseng21:_segal}, that monads (or algebras) in spans are internal categories.
+Now, we also note that fibrous ${\op{\bbDelta}}^{\natural}$-patterns are virtual double $\infty$-categories (also referred to as generalised non-symmetric $\infty$-operads in~\cite{gepner15:_enric}) so that morphisms of fibrous ${\op{\bbDelta}}^{\natural}$-patterns correspond to ``lax double functors'', and in particular ${\op{\bbDelta}}^{\natural}$-monads recover the usual notion of monad in a virtual double $(\infty,1)$-category.
+In conclusion, \Cref{thm:monads-spans-segal-objs} applied to the pattern ${\op{\bbDelta}}^{\natural}$ recovers the main theorem of~\cite{haugseng21:_segal}, that monads (or algebras) in spans are internal categories.

-\begin{subexmp} More generally, using products of algebraic patterns (\emph{cf.}~\cref{exmp:product-pattrn}), one sees that for any $d\in\mathbb{N}$, the Segal ${\op{\bbDelta}}^{\natural,d}$-$(\infty,1)$-category $\internalcat{Span}_{{\op{\bbDelta}}^{\natural,d}}(\cat{C})$ is the $(d+1)$-uple $(\infty,1)$-category $\cat{SPAN}_{d}^{+}(\cat{C})$ of iterated spans also constructed in~\cite{haugseng18:_iterat}.
+\begin{subexmp} More generally, using products of algebraic patterns (\emph{cf.}~\Cref{exmp:product-pattrn}), one sees that for any $d\in\mathbb{N}$, the Segal ${\op{\bbDelta}}^{\natural,d}$-$(\infty,1)$-category $\internalcat{Span}_{{\op{\bbDelta}}^{\natural,d}}(\cat{C})$ is the $(d+1)$-uple $(\infty,1)$-category $\cat{SPAN}_{d}^{+}(\cat{C})$ of iterated spans also constructed in~\cite{haugseng18:_iterat}.

 We now explain how lax Segal ${\op{\bbDelta}}^{\natural,d}$-fibrations should be seen as virtual $(d+1)$-uple $\infty$-categories.
 When viewing (strong) Segal ${\op{\bbDelta}}^{\natural,d}$-fibrations as $(d+1)$-uple categories, one should separate the $d$ directions coming from $\bbDelta^{d}$, which we dub the \textbf{algebraic} directions, from the last one coming from straightening the cocartesian fibration, which we will know as the categorical, or \textbf{transversal}, direction.
 A lax Segal ${\op{\bbDelta}}^{\natural,d}$-fibration $\cat{X}$ is then virtual in all the algebraic directions: it has, for all $n\leq d$, algebraic $n$-cells in the usual directions for $d$-uple categories, and it has transversal cells from any $n$-dimensional grid of $n$-cells to a single $n$-cell.
 We stress that, for the domains of the transversal $n$-cells, we only require grids rather than the more general $n$-uple pasting diagrams of~\cite{ruit22:_segal}, as the grids are the objects of $\bbDelta^{d}$.